Mike Quill: TWU leadership

-In 1941, the Nazi invasion of the Soviet Union changed the Party's opinion of strikes, though it would be simplistic to treat this change in strategy solely as the result in the change in Comintern policy.
-Throughout his career, Quill preferred to threaten strikes as leverage to calling them and provoking a decisive test of strength.
+In 1941, the Nazi invasion of the Soviet Union changed the Party's stance on strikes, though it would be simplistic to treat this shift in strategy solely as the result of a change in Comintern policy.
+Throughout his career, Quill preferred to threaten strikes as leverage for calling them and provoking a decisive test of strength.
 In addition, the union leadership had reservations in 1941 about the depth of its support among the general public and the employees of the IRT and BMT, many of whom believed that civil service protections gained as employees of the City made union representation less critical.
 National CIO leaders and the Franklin Delano Roosevelt administration intervened in 1941 to avert a subway strike, with an ambiguous agreement that preserved TWU's right to represent its members, even though the City continued to deny it exclusive representation.